 One of the most memorable one-liners from Angel himself has to be from the first episode: Russell Winters, a vampire, gloats about the protection he gets from Wolfram & Hart, claiming that he can do anything now.
 Then Angel puts his feet on the chair, gets closer and says:

-Angel: You can do anything? (pause) Can you fly? (literally kicks him out the window)
+Angel: You can do anything? (pause) Can you fly? (literally kicks him out the window into sunlight)

 On Community, during the second paintball game, a third City College stormtrooper runs up to the two celebrating that they've won.
 It's actually Pierce in disguise, and when asked who he is, his only reply is "Your mother's lover!" before opening fire and winning the game.